dbrownidau/constitution/WIP-Constitution.md

 1.1.
 'Computing and Security Student Association'

 1.2.
-'CASSA' as an abreviation
+'CASSA' as an abbreviation

 2. Definitions
 --------------
 2.1.
 “Committee” meaning the Committee of the association;

 2.2.
 “Committee meeting” meaning the meeting of committee members, including electronic or virtual meetings;

 2.3.
 “Financial year” meaning each period of 12 months commencing at the expiration of the previous financial year of the association;